sabhiram/sabhiram.github.io/_posts/2015-02-16-sending_wol_packets_with_golang.md

 ### Put that in a pipe!

-So we have a nicely formed `MagicPacket`, now to get this data sent as a UDP broadcast.
-First, convert the `magicPacket` we formed above into a bunch of bytes:
+So we have a nicely formed MagicPacket, now to get this data sent as a UDP broadcast.
+First, convert the magicPacket we formed above into a bunch of bytes:
 {% highlight go %}
 import (
     "encoding/binary"